 Can you be a blank slate?
-Can you leave behind your opinions and judgements, history and personality when it comes time to have a difficult conversation with a colleague or even friend?
+Can you leave behind your opinions and judgements, history and personality when it comes time to have a difficult conversation with a colleague or friend?
 The blanker we can be, the more we serve the other person and the outcome we want to achieve.

 Difficult conversations, by definition, are difficult.
 They are characterised by their strong emotions, difference of opinions or high stakes.
-Defining the ‘outcome’ we want to achieve for them is necessarily in a category of its own, different from identifying the outcome of a standard presentation which is largely in your own control or even facilitating a meeting which is slightly lower down the control scale, but still affords you some reasonable degree of directional influence.
+Defining the ‘outcome’ we want to achieve for them is necessarily in a category of its own, different from identifying the outcome of a standard report or presentation which is largely in your own control or even facilitating a meeting which is slightly lower down the control scale, but still affords you some reasonable degree of directional influence.

 (If your team could benefit from some support and training in dealing with their difficult conversations, please get in touch or check out our Difficult Conversations workshop)